Collectively enabling safer and more affordable prescriptions.

 *This functionality may not be available in all pharmacy software applications.
 Please contact your pharmacy software vendor to ensure they are certified for and have implemented these transaction types.
 You may also need to update your software to ensure that your pharmacy management system is capable of these transactions.

 In order for a pharmacy to send a refill request electronically to a prescriber, the pharmacy must have the individual prescriber's SPI number matched correctly within their pharmacy management system.
 If a prescriber contacts you stating that renewal requests from your store are arriving by fax, you likely need to update that prescriber's information in your database.
-For a complete list of enabled prescribers and their SPI information please visit www.surescripts.com/spi.
+For a complete list of enabled prescribers and their SPI information visit our Electronic Prescriber Directory.
 Contact your chain headquarters' support desk to have the system updated to generate refill requests electronically to these prescribers.

 Your customer relationship is with your pharmacy management software vendor, so please report all issues directly to them.
 As the experts on your pharmacy management software, the vendor is the best resource to troubleshoot the problem.
 If your vendor cannot determine the issue, they will report it to Surescripts.
 Once the issue is resolved, Surescripts will notify your vendor, who should then let you know that it’s been resolved.